-Drain connections declared necessary by the Commissioner to remove groundwater and stormwater inflow from the sanitary sewer.
+Drain connections declared necessary by the Commissioner of Public Works to remove groundwater and stormwater inflow from the sanitary sewer.

-Emergency activities necessary for the protection of the health and safety of the public, provided that: (a) the work is to be performed by or has been ordered by an agency of the Commonwealth of Massachusetts or a political subdivision thereof, (b) advance notice, oral or written, has been given to the Commissioner prior to commencement of work or within 24 hours after commencement, (c) the Commissioner certifies the work as an emergency activity, and (d) the work is performed only for the time and place certified by the Commissioner for the limited purposes necessary to abate the emergency.
+Emergency activities necessary for the protection of the health and safety of the public, provided that: (a) the work is to be performed by or has been ordered by an agency of the Commonwealth of Massachusetts or a political subdivision thereof, (b) advance notice, oral or written, has been given to the Commissioner of Public Works prior to commencement of work or within 24 hours after commencement, (c) the Commissioner certifies the work as an emergency activity, and (d) the work is performed only for the time and place certified by the Commissioner of Public Works for the limited purposes necessary to abate the emergency.

-Maintenance, repair or replacement of an existing and lawfully located structure or facility used in the service of the public to provide electric, gas, water, telephone, telegraph or other

-telecommunication services, provided that applicable permits are obtained and there is no alteration in the terrain, ground cover or drainage patterns.
+Maintenance, repair or replacement of an existing and lawfully located structure or facility used in the service of the public to provide electric, gas, water, sewer, drainage, telephone, telegraph or other telecommunication services, provided that applicable permits are obtained.

 Maintenance, repair or replacement of existing stormwater infrastructure or stormwater Best Management Practices (BMPs) provided that: (a) there is no alteration of the existing terrain or drainage patterns; (b) there is no increase in the size or capacity of over 25%; (c) there is no change in the drainage area contributing to the system; and (d) best practical measures are utilized to avoid any negative impacts on stormwater quality or runoff rate or volume.

 Normal maintenance of City-owned public land, rights-of-way, public utilities, and appurtenances, including roadway reconstruction.